ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 var e = 10;

 These values are represented in implementations directly on a low level.
-They are not objects, they do not have prototypes, no less than constructor objects (it will be considered below).
+They are not objects, they do not have neither prototypes, nor constructors.

 The typeof operator can be unintuitive if not properly understood.
 And one such example of that is with the value null.
 When null is supplied to the typeof operator, the result is “object” regardless of the fact that the type of null is specified as Null.

-And the reason is that the typeof operator returns the value taken from standard table which statements: “for null value string “object” should be returned”.
+And the reason is that the typeof operator returns the value taken from standard table which simply says: “for null value string "object" should be returned”.

-Specification doesn’t clarify this, however Brendan Eich (JavaScript inventor) noticed that null in contrast with undefined (which means, “undefined or initial value”), is used in mostly where objects appear, i.e. is an essence closely related to objects (meaning the null reference to object, probably reserved a place for the future purposes).
-But, in some drafts (for example, in not released ECMAScript4 aka JavaScript 2.0), there was provided the document where this “phenomenon” was described as a usual bug.
-Also, this bug appeared in one of bug-trackers where Brendan Eich also participated; as a result it has been decided to leave typeof null as is, i.e. “object” though ECMA-262-3 standard defines type of null as Null.
+Specification doesn’t clarify this, however Brendan Eich (JavaScript inventor) noticed that null in contrast with undefined, is used in mostly where objects appear, i.e. is an essence closely related to objects (meaning the “empty” reference to an object, probably reserved a place for the future purposes).
+But, in some drafts, there was provided the document where this “phenomenon” was described as a usual bug.
+Also, this bug appeared in one of bug-trackers where Brendan Eich also participated; as a result it has been decided to leave typeof null as is, i.e. "object" though ECMA-262-3 standard defines type of null as Null.

 In turn, the Object type (do not confuse with the Object constructor, we’re talking now only about abstract types!) is the only type that represents ECMAScript objects.